N-E-S-P/exercises-and-micro-projects/README.md

 # Exercises and micro-projects

-A series of exercises and micro-projects in Python and R.
+A series of exercises and micro-projects written in various programming languages.